IdiotDuVillage/AI-JobHunter/README.md

 3. **Configuration**
 - Rename '.env.example' to '.env' and add you Gemini API key
-- Add your proxies in 'data/proxies.txt' (Optional but higly recommanded)
+- Add your proxies in 'data/proxies.txt' (Optional but higly recommended)
 - Add your keywords in 'data/keywords.txt' (One by line).